nicholas-long/environment/zet/20230929145418/README.md

   - a compressed file holds all existing data
   - an uncompressed file holds recently added data.
     - this data can be compressed and appended to the compressed file periodically as data is inserted so the overall size of the database doesn't grow too fast
+- should store a timestamp with each row
+  - should ignore it when printing unless provided with a command line option to print timestamp?
 - [20230930040657](/zet/20230930040657/README.md) fsdb file structure

 ## implementation